makaleks/drec_stud_site/README.md

 ./manage.py makemigrations
 ./manage.py migrate
 ```
+> If you got errors during `makemigrations`:
+> 1. If you got 'virtualenv is not compatible with this system', try recreating `env/` (delete the previous one), providing the most full name of your python, like:
+> `virtualenv -p python3.6 env`
+> 2. If you got some Postgres-related error, like 'peer authentitation failed', try to replace the authentication method for IPv4 local connection METHOD to 'trust' at *pg\_hba.conf* (see where *ph\_hba.conf* is placed in your distribution, may require `sudo ls` to find):
+> `# IPv4 local connections`
+> `hostall		all		127.0.0.1/32		trust`
+> Then restart Postgres:
+> `sudo systemctl restart postgresql`
+>
-> If you got errors during `migrate`, try detecting Django apps separately:
+> If you got errors during 'migrate', try detecting Django apps separately:
-> "manage.py makemigrations user"
+> `manage.py makemigrations user`
-8. (Optional) If you wish to insert some data for demonstration, run:
+8. (Optional) If you have a *.zip* of backup and wish to insert some data for demonstration, run:
 ```bash
 ./postgresql_helper.py -r
 ```